awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-resource-data-sync.md

 1. In the **Add accounts** section, choose an option\.
 **Note**
 To use either of the AWS Organizations options, you must be logged into the AWS Organizations management account or you must be logged into an Explorer delegated administrator account\.
-For more information about the delegated administrator account, see [Configuring a Delegated Administrator](Explorer-setup-delegated-administrator.md)\.
+For more information about the delegated administrator account, see [Configuring a delegated administrator](Explorer-setup-delegated-administrator.md)\.

 1. In the **Regions to include** section, choose one of the following options\.
    + Choose **All current and future regions** to automatically sync data from all current AWS Regions and any new Regions that come online in the future\.